confluence/tonguefish/README.md

 Multiple entries from one feed can be aggregated into daily or monthly digests.
 The intended use case is magazines which have no issue feed but post multiple entries for a single issue on one day, or over the course of a month, or webcomics which post a batch of updates at a time.

 Ignore rules are applied before the digest aggregation.
 You can configure rules for extracting an identifier from a field in one of the component entries (entries will be checked until the first match is found) and using it to construct an aggregate link and title.
-If the oldest entry with this information falls off the end of the eed, the preceding entries which would be in the same digest will be discarded unless you set the `partial` property, which will cause them to be included with the fallback title and URL, which are copied from the first (oldest) item in the digest.
+If the oldest entry with this information falls off the end of the feed, the preceding entries which would be in the same digest will be discarded unless you set the `partial` property, which will cause them to be included with the fallback title and URL, which are copied from the first (oldest) item in the digest.

 ```toml
 [[feeds]]